 With Hevo, connecting Amazon RDS MySQL to Snowflake takes only a few minutes.
 You don’t require technical expertise to set up and start using the platform.
 Additionally, Hevo complies with industry-standard data security certifications, including SOC II, HIPAA, and GDPR.

 If you don’t want SaaS tools with unclear pricing that burn a hole in your pocket, opt for a tool that offers a simple, transparent pricing model.
-Hevo has 3 usage-based pricing plans starting with a free tier, where you can ingest up to 1 million records.
+Schedule a demo today to see if Hevo would be a good fit for you!

 Tejaswini Kasture